aMOPel/nixpkgs/pkgs/build-support/deno/fetch-deno-deps/readme.md

 - [deno.json's compilerOption.types](https://docs.deno.com/runtime/reference/ts_config_migration/#supplying-%22types%22-in-deno.json)

-**NOT IMPLEMENTED**:

-In this case, we don't need to parse the entire source code, but just the `deno.json`, which is much easier.
+**Not implemented**: In this case, we don't need to parse the entire source code, but just the `deno.json`, which is much easier.
 However all the other problems mentioned above remain.